unamed421491u3uje/students_submission/README.md

 # Learning from Students: Applying t-Distributions to Explore Accurate and Efficient Formats for LLMs

 ## Introduction
 This codebase provides all the tools for replicating the results in the corresponding paper: **Learning from Students: Applying t-Distributions to Explore Accurate and Efficient Formats for LLMs**.
-It includes scripts for profiling LLM distributions and running LLMs for accuracy across datatypes.
+It includes scripts for profiling LLM distributions, running LLMs for accuracy across datatypes, and generating the MAC hardware.

 ## Installation